victrox-dev/Apache-DTU/README.md

 All fields and settings are *optional*, if you desire skipping a section of data, simply omit it from the DTC.json file.
 Although [the web interface](http://www.apache-dtu.io/) will generate DTC.json, the json may also be created by manually editing the DTU array within the *DCS-Apache-DTU.lua* file directly (prior to loading into mission), then typing **SAVE** into the KU and actioning the **DTU** button (*L1*) from within the cockpit.
 If successful, the KU screen will display "*SAVE SUCCESS*."
 Once generated, the mission does not need to be reloaded; simply clear the KU screen and type "**LOAD**" followed by actioning **L1** (DTU) whilst on the **DMS** page on the MPD.
 Not needing to reload the mission applies to making real-time changes to DTC.json as well.
 If something is wrong with your configuration, you may edit the DTC.json file without exiting mission.

+## Bug Reporting
+Please report bugs and issues with either the web interface or the DCS modification here on GitHub.

 ### The "To-Do" List:
 - Implement post-input data validation and correction/rewind feature (DCS-end)